 During orientation week, first-year students are introduced to the library and their "personal librarian."
-Every Yale medical student has a personal librarian to answer questions and help in research, especially when approaching the thesis.
+Every Yale medical student has a personal librarian to answer questions and help with research, especially when approaching the thesis.

 Students have access to library resources beyond the Medical Library's vast collections.
-The library can scan, loan, or deliver articles and books not owned by Yale from other libraries around the world.
+The library can scan, loan, and deliver articles and books not owned by Yale from other libraries around the world.

-Library guides and video tutorials provide 24/7 help on a wide range of library topics, from beginning thesis research to using a specific library resource.
+Library guides and video tutorials provide 24/7 help on a wide range of library topics, from getting started with a research project to using specific library resources like EndNote.
 Most questions about the library can be answered by the Medical Library website, but students should not hesitate to contact their personal librarian for assistance.